E9

 • Check the underfloor heating mat, valve actuator, or radiator for shorts or visible damage.

-• Use a multimeter to measure resistance of the load; compare with manufacturer specs.
+• Use a multimeter to measure the resistance of the load; compare with manufacturer specifications.

 • If the load tests good, reconnect it and test again.